 Other unusual decisions surrounded the club during this period.
 Daniel Levy made the decision to Furlough staff during COVID-19, and then attempted to sign Spurs up to the proposed Super League.
 Both plans were swiftly withdrawn due to fan resistance, and Spurs were fined around £3.6m for being part of the highly controversial breakaway proposal.

 After 17 months in charge, Mourinho was eventually sacked following a string of poor performances, and Nuno Espirito-Santo was brought in.
 Nuno was far from Tottenham’s first choice, and was sacked four months later after mixed results and intense fan unrest over several abysmal performances.
 Then Antonio Conte was brought in, despite him stating he was unconvinced of the club’s ambitions during the previous summer window.
 Hectic times indeed.

 While Conte’s appointment has boosted the morale among fans, it doesn’t disguise ENIC’s recent hiccups.
 Their erratic behaviour has left a trail of destruction, payouts, and embarrassment, in its wake.
 Levy’s sceptics feel as though the introduction of Conte could just be a desperate PR stunt to keep the fans onside, rather than the beginning of a more ambitious Tottenham.

-It seems that ENIC are willing to pull a rabbit out of the hat when the pressure is on.
-They wait for a failure and react once the damage is already done.
+It’s clear that ENIC are willing to pull a rabbit out of the hat when the pressure is on.
+Otherwise they wait for a failure and react once the damage is already done.